PlaidCloud/website/content/en/docs/tasks/administer-cluster/sysctl-cluster.md

 A number of sysctls are _namespaced_ in today's Linux kernels.
 This means that they can be set independently for each pod on a node.
-Only namespaced sysctls are configurable via the pod securityContext within Kubernetes.
+Only namespaced sysctls are configurable via the pod securityContext within PlaidCloud.

 The following sysctls are known to be namespaced.
 This list could change in future versions of the Linux kernel.